 By passing the Green Deal in 2019, the European Union (EU) set the course for more sustainable investments in areas like renewable energy, biodiversity, or circular economy.
 The ultimate goal is to reach a climate-neutral economy in the EU by 2050, with a reduction of 55% in 2030.
 To achieve these climate goals, the Green Deal includes an investment plan of 1 trillion euros over the next 10 years.
 But, despite this huge investment, the EU depends also on the support of the private sector to achieve the Paris climate agreement.
 That’s where the EU Taxonomy regulation comes in.
 The goal of the EU Taxonomy regulation is to reorient capital flows to focus on sustainable investments, establish sustainability as a component of risk management, and promote long-term investment and economic activity.

 The EU taxonomy considers different circumstances and obligations for different economic actors.
 These actors are divided into three groups:

-The EU taxonomy is essentially a framework to classify “green” or “sustainable” economic activities executed in the EU.
-Previously, there was no clear definition of green, sustainable, or environmentally friendly economic activity and companies could get away with all sorts of greenwashing mainly because there was no clear guidance for how to conduct green, sustainable, or environmentally friendly economic activity.
-The EU taxonomy regulation seeks to provide this guidance by outlining a clear definition for when a company is operating sustainably or environmentally friendly.
+The EU Taxonomy is essentially a framework to classify “green” or “sustainable” economic activities executed in the EU.
+Previously, there was no clear definition of green, sustainable, or environmentally friendly economic activity, and companies could get away with all sorts of greenwashing mainly because there was no clear guidance for how to conduct green, sustainable, or environmentally friendly economic activity.
+The EU taxonomy regulation seeks to provide this guidance by outlining a clear definition of when a company is operating sustainably or environmentally friendly.
 This new form of classification provides a competitive advantage to honestly sustainable businesses because it will be easier for investors and the general public to differentiate between a company that is sustainable and a company that pretends to be sustainable.